SparkDevNetwork/Rock/README.markdown

 [Rock ChMS](http://rockchms.org/) - Rock Church Management System
 =================================================================
-The Spark Development Network is now formed and is just starting the development of Rock ChMS.
-Rock ChMS is a .Net 4.0 Entity Framework project written in C#.
+The Spark Development Network is now formed and is just starting the development of an open source Church Management System (ChMS) called *Rock ChMS*.
+It's a .Net 4.0 Entity Framework web app written in C#.

+Our main Developer starting point site is [the gh-pages branch website](http://sparkdevnetwork.github.com/Rock-ChMS/).

+__NOTE__: EVERYTHING YOU ARE ABOUT TO READ BELOW IS NOT READY YET -- but once it is, the workflow will be something like this...

 ## Getting Started